Gallja/Events-Project/documentation/documentation.md

     - API
 - Frontend site

-### Introduction
+## Introduction
 This repository contains all source codes of the **"Events-Project"**.
 It is developed in 2023 for _**"E-O Management"**_ company to manage and visualize all the events, comedians and musicians affiliated.

-The project is divided in 2 parts:
+The project is divided in 2 branch:
-1. **The management system** which is divided in 3 fundamental parts:
+1. **The management system** where only people with credential can login.
+It is divided in 3 fundamental parts:
-- Relational database, in SQL language;
+- Relational database;
-- Web site, whose backend is written in PHP language;
+- Web site;
-- an API to get some data to frontend site.
+- API to get some data to frontend site.
-Only people with right credential can login.
 2. **Frontend site**: public, anyone can see it.
-Thanks to Javascript

 ## Analysis of client requirement
+Before to start to analize the code, the most important thing is understand and get an idea of all client's requirement.
+First of all, it is crucial to individuate all the entity in DB and management system; after that, we want to understand how to get datas to the frontend site and how to catch and visualize all of them.